 How Do You Store Coconut Sugar?

 Once it has been opened Coconut Sugar needs to be kept in an airtight container in a cool and dry place.
 Similar to regular brown sugar, it will get hard quickly if not kept airtight.
 For the most part, Coconut Sugar comes in zip lock sealed bags.
 If you squeeze out any extra air and make sure the zip is completely sealed you should be OK for a few months.

 If you buy in bulk quantities divide everything into one or two pound batches … and vacuum seal the batches using a Food Saver.
 It will literally keep fresh for several years.

 How Do You Bake and Cook With Coconut Sugar?

 As an alternative to regular sugar, Coconut Sugar can be used in much the same way and can be substituted cup for cup.
 However, Coconut Sugar results in a deeper and richer product, more like using a dark brown sugar rather than granulated white sugar.
 Having said that, it makes an excellent sweetener for cakes and biscuits and adds an extra layer of complexity to the taste.
 If you are thinking about trying coconut sugar, a good starter is to use it in brownies or cupcakes, or in recipes that call for brown sugar.

-Coconut Sugar can be substituted cup for cup with regular sugar, making any dish you use it in just a bit healthier because of the lower carb count and nutrient content.
+Coconut Sugar can be substituted cup for cup with regular sugar, making any dish you use it in just a bit healthier because of its slower absorption into your body.